 - The donations do not appear to the donor when they log in or on any generated donor statements.

-- Changes to the batch and donations are not be logged.
+- Changes to the batch details (name and notes) and donations are not logged.

 To create a batch, go to the Batches tab and select New Batch.

 Use Batch Defaults if you're adding multiple donations, Batch Groups to keep all related batches together, and the Batch Sidebar to view all the batches and batch groups.

 Batch Defaults allow you to enter similar donations more quickly.

 From a batch, select Batch defaults to set selected information.

 - Select the fund each donation was given to.

 - If the dates are the same, set the default to that date; if not, leave this blank and add to each donation.